 Hot off the red dirt roads with dust still speckled on my hiking boots and a gazillion photos to sort through, I’ve gathered up all the important stuff to know before you travel to Uluru.

 I recently returned from Intrepid’s Best of Uluru & Kings Canyon trip.
 It was everything I imagined it would be and so much more.
-Nothing can prepare you for the vastness of the Outback, the shifting colours of a Red Centre sunset or the feeling of seeing a 500-million-year-old monolith for the first time.
+Nothing can prepare you for the vastness of the Outback or the feeling of seeing a 500-million-year-old monolith rising from an otherwise flat desert.

 From connecting with First Nations cultures to much-needed fly nets, here’s everything you need to know before you go to Uluru-Kata Tjuta National Park.